-There are tackle drawers with removable tackle trays and storage compartments behind doors on each side of the mezzanine.
-Lockable "push to close" latches secure each door when they are closed.
-There are brackets in the starboard forward storage compartment that provide storage for the removable cutting boards when they are not being used.
-Additional storage drawers that are secured with lockable "Push to close" latches are located on the forward side of the mezzanine.
+There are tackle drawers with removable tackle trays and storage compartments behind doors on each side of the mezzanine that are equipped.
+Lockable "Push to close" latches secure each door when they are closed.
+There are brackets on each door that provide storage for the removable sink and waste basket hatches when they are being used.